 *Consectutive membership is counted back from the date the award is to be conferred.

-Additional requirements listed in the General Awards Criteria, include but not limited to, the nominee must be nominated by a member in good standing and nominees will be sent a criteria sheet to fill out that must be returned before the required deadline.
+Additional requirements listed in the General Awards Criteria, include but not limited to, the nominee must be nominated by a member in good standing and nominees will be sent a criteria sheet to fill out that must be returned with cover letter and CV/resume before the required deadline.

 |2018 - Matthew Krause, MA, CSCS,*D, RSCC*D - New York Yankees|